EmilRamsvik/Digital-Garden/content/Books/Book Reviews/Science/Systems/Recoding America.md

 - The family members, unsurprisingly, experienced all of this supposed “support” as surveillance and control.

 - Dave Guarino, one of the three creators of GetCalFresh, says that technocrats’ desire for a comprehensive screener is a misunderstanding of client needs.
-The way he recommends screening clients instead is very simple: “Made less than $X last month?
+The way he recommends screening clients instead is very simple: “Made less than USD X last month?
 You may be eligible.”

 - “You know what high-precision accuracy requires?”
 Dave asks.
 “A really high-burden, complex form that starts to resemble a full application.”